josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 ### Rxmxnx.PInvoke.FuncPtr<TDelegate>

-`Rxmxnx.PInvoke.FuncPtr<TDelegate>` is a value representing a pointer to a function of type TDelegate.
+`Rxmxnx.PInvoke.FuncPtr<TDelegate>` is a value type representing a pointer to a function of type TDelegate.
+It is used for interop scenarios where a function pointer is required.

-- `IsZero`: Indicates whether current pointer is zero.
+- `IsZero`: Indicates whether the current pointer is zero (null).
-- `Pointer`: Internal pointer.
+- `Pointer`: Gets the internal pointer as an `IntPtr`.
-- `Invoke`: Function delegate.
+- `Invoke`: Gets a delegate of type `TDelegate` for the function pointer.

 #### Operators

-- `==`: Determines whether two `FuncPtr<TDelegate>` objects are equal.
+- `==`: Determines whether two `FuncPtr<TDelegate>` instances are equal.
-- `!=`: Determines whether two `FuncPtr<TDelegate>` objects are not equal.
+- `!=`: Determines whether two `FuncPtr<TDelegate>` instances are not equal.

 ### Rxmxnx.PInvoke.ReadOnlyValPtr<T>

-`Rxmxnx.PInvoke.ReadOnlyValPtr<T>` is a value representing a pointer to a read-only value of type T.
+`Rxmxnx.PInvoke.ReadOnlyValPtr<T>` is a value type representing a pointer to a read-only value of type T. It is used for interop scenarios where a read-only T pointer is required.

-- `IsZero`: Indicates whether current pointer is zero.
+- `IsZero`: Indicates whether the current pointer is zero (null).
-- `Pointer`: Internal pointer.
+- `Pointer`: Gets the internal pointer as an `IntPtr`.
-- `Reference`: The read-only referenced T value.
+- `Reference`: Gets a read-only reference to the pointed T value.
-- `GetUnsafeFixedReference(IDisposable?)`: Creates a read-only unsafe disposable fixed reference instance from current pointer.
+- `GetUnsafeFixedReference(IDisposable?)`: Creates an unsafe `IReadOnlyFixedReference<T>` instance from the current pointer.
+It is designed to be used when you have a guarantee that the memory being referenced is already fixed and immovable.
+This method does not pin the memory itself; it only provides a way to work with memory that is assumed to be already pinned.
-- `GetUnsafeFixedContext(Int32, IDisposable?)`: Creates a read-only unsafe disposable fixed context instance from current pointer.
+- `GetUnsafeFixedContext(Int32, IDisposable?)`: Creates an unsafe `IReadOnlyFixedContext<T>` instance with the specified number of items in the memory block from the current pointer.
+It is designed to be used when you have a guarantee that the memory being referenced is already fixed and immovable.
+This method does not pin the memory itself; it only provides a way to work with memory that is assumed to be already pinned.

 #### Operators